Secondary Headache Red Flags

 - CVT: hypercoagulable state; headache + seizure + focal deficits; MRV diagnostic; anticoagulate with LMWH

-- Preeclampsia/eclampsia: HTN + proteinuria ± seizures; onset ≥20 wk; magnesium sulfate for seizures
+- Preeclampsia/eclampsia: HTN + proteinuria ± seizures; onset ≥20 wk; magnesium sulfate for seizures.
+Preeclampsia can present up to 6 weeks postpartum (late postpartum preeclampsia) — maintain suspicion in any postpartum headache with HTN

 - RCVS: postpartum thunderclap; vasoactive triggers; supportive care + CCBs